 an arbitrator may order the employer to pay weekly payments to the worker.

-(2) An order under subsection (1) is referred to in this Division as an “interim payment order”.
+(2) An order under subsection (1) is referred to in this Division as an interim payment order.

 (3) An arbitrator may make an interim payment order for weekly payments of compensation on an application under this Division unless it appears to the arbitrator that —